 When bleaching or dyeing your hair, you have to choose the right developer volume.
-Two of the most common options are 10 and 20.
+Two of the most common options are 10 volume and 20 volume.

-People often get stuck choosing between them.
+People often struggle to choose between them.
 Developer contains hydrogen peroxide, which helps open the cuticle so color can deposit or lighten.

 20-volume developer contains more hydrogen peroxide than 10-volume developer.
 That changes speed, lift, and risk.
-The goal is picking the lowest volume that can do the job safely.
+The goal is to pick the lowest volume that can do the job safely.

 Quick Summary